Showing the single result

 Oshodi became a licensed clinical/forensic psychologist in the State of Florida in 1993.
 He began his career as a rehabilitation therapist at the Dade Correctional Institute, then as a Juvenile Probation Officer with the Department of Health and Rehabilitation Services.
 He established The Oshodi Foundation, Center for Psychological and Forensic Services in Florida in 1993.
 His work covers psychological consultations, testing and treatments.
 He is a practicing psychologist to various government agencies with a focus on adult/juvenile, disability, school, and vocational issues.

-The professor has taught at various universities and colleges including the Florida Memorial University, Florida, International University, Broward College, and Lynn University.
+The professor has taught at various universities and colleges including the Florida Memorial University, Florida International University, Broward College, Lynn University, and Nova Southeastern University.
 In 2011, he introduced the State-of-the-Art Forensic Psychology into Nigeria through the Nasarawa State University where he served in the Department of Psychology.
-Currently a Virtual Behavioral Leadership Professor at ISCOM University, Republic of Benin, and founder of the Proposed Transatlantic Egbeazien Open University (TEU) of Values and Ethics.
-He also authored academic publications, creations, and public opinion write-ups on African issues.
-He currently lives in Florida with his family.
+He also authored academic publications/creations, and public opinion write-ups on African issues.
+He currently lives in Florida with his family.”